c0pperdragon/C64-Video-Enhancement/README.md

 ## Contact
 For technical questions and also to share your experience with this modification, please use the issue tracking system of github.
-If you want to receive a set of bare PCBs, please contact me directly at  reinhard.grafl (at) aon.at maybe I will have some to spare.